 Pattern of the Month

-This month’s Pattern of the Month is Red, White, & BOLD—a quilt that started with a quiet idea and ended up with crisp lines, confident color, and a surprising sense of movement.
+This month’s Pattern of the Month is Berry Sorbet — a quilt that started with hard geometry and ended somewhere soft, cool, and sweet.

 Want to learn more about the process behind the design?
 Check out the 100 Quilt Project journal post here.

-Check out the Quilt Patterns page for full details and to explore the Red, White, & BOLD Quilt Pattern.
+Check out the Quilt Patterns page for full details and to explore the Berry Sorbet Quilt Pattern.